-Click on the statistical evaluation as well as further system information are output.
+▶ Click on the button next to the name of a base station . . . statistical evaluations about the base station synchronisation as well as further system information are output.

 Exporting the information into a CSV file

 For further processing of the statistic data you can export the data into a file with CSV (Comma separated Value) format.